nicksellen/audiotags/README.md

 library and command retrieves audio tags (using TagLib)

-- doesn't use the taglib C bindings
+- uses libtag directly (doesn't use the C bindings)
 - read only support
 - returns the extended metadata (albumartist, composer, discnumber, etc...)
+- builds with cgo

 ## Install command and library